CurtainUp

 Disappointments in the cast start with Ramona Mallory.
 She is just too fluttery, silly and shrill as the virginal Anne, though one could easily expect otherwise since her mother played the same part originally.
 Erin Davie also isn't quite right as Anne's friend and the adulterous Count's wife.

 Having young Hunter Ryan Herdlicka's Henrik Egerman as the first person on stage and playing the cello is a nice touch to set the tone for the hamber-sized orchestra's playing.
 However, Herdlicka fails to make a strong impression.
 The very opposite can be said for Leigh Ann Larkin's Petra, the sexy maid who turns an acceptable touch of vulgarity into excess.
-This probably accounts for the fact that her penultimate number "The Miller's Song," a god song which now somehow seems not to belong in the show.
+This probably accounts for the fact that her penultimate number "The Miller's Song," a good song which now somehow seems not to belong in the show.

 To end on a positive note, A Little Night Music isn't big on dancing, but the waltzing bookends everything.
 The changing partners signal the mistake-rife couplings at the beginning and the more positive reshuffling at the end.
 Sure Mr. Nunn has perhaps taken the "little" and "night" of the title a bit too seriously, in terms of scenery and some of the lighting, but any Sondheim musical, and this one especially, is too big on pleasurable, sophisticated lyrics and music to miss.